hubertproject/HuntNexus/README.md

-# React + Vite
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules. for Fast Refresh
+The main purpose for this website is to connect job seekers in their local environment and beyond and also creating job for freelancers